Outdated or Unsupported Browser Detected

 In this pathway, students will build basic skills in maintaining medical office correspondence, performing records management duties, locating or creating information in the client record, and completing client identification labels.
 There is one area to choose from:

 In this pathway, students will build basic skills in maintaining department documents, creating client records and identification labels, managing appointments, and using computer systems to process information.
-There are five areas to choose from:
+There are six areas to choose from:

 Below are some examples of careers in each pathway and their mean wages.
 Visit the Occupational Employer Statistics page to find average wages for a specific occupation not listed.